UniMath/agda-unimath/src/foundation/infinitely-coherent-equivalences.lagda.md

       ( λ x → inv (map-transpose-is-∞-equiv H x (f x) refl))
 ```

-### Any map-∞-equiv homotopic to an infinitely coherent equivalence is an infinitely coherent equivalence
+### Any map homotopic to an infinitely coherent equivalence is an infinitely coherent equivalence

 ```agda
 is-∞-equiv-htpy :